-As healthcare providers, we have a duty to care for patients, but we must also continuously consider the risk of occupational coronavirus transmission.
+As health care providers, we have a duty to care for patients, but we must also continuously consider the risk for occupational coronavirus transmission.
 Strategies to minimize risk to sonographers, advanced practice providers, and physicians should balance this risk with the judicious stewardship of PPE.
-Close cooperation and communication between echocardiography lab leaders, cardiovascular service line leaders, institutional supply-chain directors, and regional health authorities is essential to ensure appropriate protection of patients, sonographers, and echocardiographers.
+Close cooperation and communication among echocardiography laboratory leaders, cardiovascular service line leaders, institutional supply-chain directors, and regional health authorities is essential to ensure appropriate protection of patients, sonographers, and echocardiographers.
 There should be a plan in place to intensify or relax PPE protocols depending on a variety of factors, including local COVID-19 prevalence and new case trends.

-The levels of PPE used for echo examinations should broadly follow the recommendations of the initial ASE COVID-19 statement.[5]
-Briefly, the levels or categories of PPE can be grouped as follows:
+The levels of PPE used for echocardiographic examinations should broadly follow the recommendations of the initial ASE COVID-19 statement.5 Briefly, the levels or categories of PPE can be grouped as follows:

-- Standard precautions: Handwashing or hand sanitization, gloves, and surgical face mask. - Droplet precautions: Surgical/isolation gown, double gloves, headcover (depending on location), surgical facemask or N-95 level respirator and eye/face shield.

-• Airborne precautions: Add special masks (e.g. N-95 or N-99 respirator masks, or powered air purifying respirator - PAPR systems), and shoe covers.

-The levels of PPE used will depend on the phase of the response, local institutional policies, and COVID-19 testing status.
-The proposed levels of response for reintroduction of services was recently published by North American cardiovascular societies.[6]
-Briefly, Level 2 is the initial phase of response with the reintroduction of select services.
+- Standard precautions: handwashing or hand sanitization, gloves, and surgical face mask - Droplet precautions: surgical/isolation gown, double gloves, headcover (depending on location), surgical facemask or N-95-level respirator, and eye/ face shield - Airborne precautions: add special masks (e.g., N-95 or N-99 respirator masks, powered air purifying respirator systems), and shoe covers posed levels of response for reintroduction of services were recently published by North American cardiovascular societies.6 Briefly, level 2 is the initial phase of response, with the reintroduction of select services.
 Level 1 reintroduces most services with appropriate precautions and safeguards in place.
-Level 0 includes provision of all routine services with ongoing COVID-19 testing and surveillance with monitoring of PPE supplies.[6]
+Level 0 includes provision of all routine services with ongoing COVID-19 testing and surveillance with monitoring of PPE.6